 There are plenty of other alternatives to white sugar.
 Either you want to cut them out completely or just start to partially cut it out.
 It’s up to you.

-When I was a kid I used to eat sugar as there was no tomorrow but as I grew wiser and started to read up about the effect white sugar has on the body, I started to cut in out gradually and I carefully read labels to avoid products with too much sugar (or any) as well as use as much natural alternatives as possible. meaning I rather use fresh dates or bananas as sweetener for most of what I make.
-Because that is what I personally like and prefer rather then buying a “sugar substitute” made from chemicals.
+When I was a kid I used to eat sugar as if there was no tomorrow but as I grew wiser and started to read up about the effect white sugar has on the body, I started to cut it out gradually and I carefully read labels to avoid products with too much sugar (or any) as well as use as much natural alternatives as possible. meaning I rather use fresh dates or bananas as sweeteners for most of what I make.
+Because that is what I personally like and prefer rather than buying a “sugar substitute” made from chemicals.

-Here is my list of what you can use instead with my two favourite son top.
+Here is my list of what you can use instead with my two favourites in the top.

-Fresh dates (the small variety) is easy to use in smoothies for example.
+Fresh dates (the small variety) are easy to use in smoothies for example.
 2-3 per portion depending on desired sweetness and the other ingredients of course.

 I use overripe bananas for smoothies and I calculate 1/2 overripe banana per portion or serving depending on the ingredients used and desired sweetness (I don’t fancy too sweet things)